roflmuffin/node-anime-scraper/README.md

 Node Anime Scraper
 ===================

+### :heavy_exclamation_mark: Transition
-:heavy_exclamation_mark: This package is getting ready to transition to version 2.
+**This package is getting ready to transition to version 2.
 You should read through the [new branch README](https://github.com/roflmuffin/node-anime-scraper/tree/v2) and also familiarise yourself with the [migration document](https://github.com/roflmuffin/node-anime-scraper/blob/v2/MIGRATION.md).
-There are a few QOL improvements as well as API changes.
+There are a few QOL improvements as well as API changes.**

+***

 Scrapes information from KissAnime.com to get anime, episode &amp; video information &amp; urls.